Travel Grants

 The American Arachnological Society is pleased to provide annual student travel grants for students interested in attending the American Arachnological Society Conference.
 Awards of $250-$800 will be considered for high school, undergraduate, or graduate students who will be presenting authors on a poster or oral presentation at the meeting but who have limited (or no) funding to support travel to the meeting.

-Submission Guidelines: All applicants must be members of AAS.
+Submission Guidelines: All applicants must be members of AAS at the time the application is submitted.
 Any prospective applicant who cannot afford the student membership fee should contact the AAS membership secretary (membership@americanarachnology.org), as soon as possible so that a membership sponsor can be arranged as appropriate.

 Student travel grant funding priority will be given to individuals with a demonstrated financial need that cannot be met by other sources (e.g., advisor, department, or university) and based on the following criteria for ranking applications: quality of abstract, evidence of financial need, articulation of personal benefits of attending the conference, and strength of support letter.
 Applicants from developing nations will be given special consideration.